hansama0902/Project1-ShuhanMiner_OOP/OOP_design patterns&hypothetical example/README.md

 ## Encapsulation

 ### Why It's a Good Application of OOP
-The `MiningMachine` class is a great example of **encapsulation** in ShuhanMiner.
+The `MiningMachine` class is a example of **encapsulation** in ShuhanMiner.
 It uses private fields to ensure that mining machine attributes such as temperature, status, and IP address are not directly modified by external code.
 Instead, controlled access methods (getters and setters) are provided to retrieve necessary details.

 **Example from Code:**
 ```javascript